Sandy Hook parents: Alex Jones claims created 'living hell'

 "No, I don't think you're an actor," Jones responded before the judge admonished him to be quiet until called to testify.

-Lewis continued trying to impress on Jones that the Sandy Hook shooting and trauma inflicted in the decade since then was real.
-The attack on Dec.
-14, 2012, killed 20 first-graders and six staffers.
+Lewis continued trying to impress on Jones that the Sandy Hook shooting and trauma inflicted in the decade since then were real.

 Jones visibly shook his head several times while Scarlett Lewis was addressing him.